psymoney/obsidian_valut/Study Note/Operating System/Ch. 8 Memory Management.md

 - if starting location changes, only reload is required for changed value.
 #### Execution time
 - if the process can be moved during its execution from one to another segment, then binding must be delayed until run time.
-- special hardware must be available
+- special hardware(MMU) must support
 - most OS use this method

 ![[8_multistep_processing_of_user_program.png]]